 8.4.1.
 Brake Assembly

-The installing position of the brake assembly defines the axis of rotation of the brake assembly and at the same time the location of planes A1 and D of the enclosure.
+The installing position of the brake assembly defines the axis of rotation of the brake assembly and at the same time the location of Planes A1 and D of the enclosure.
 The proper installation position is illustrated in Figure 8.3. with A1 and D perpendicularly intersecting the axis of rotation.